Who's Getting Into The Civil Services?

 Sanjay Kumar Singh, 29 / 42nd rank, Civil Services Exam, 2006

 Son of a munsif (court clerk) in Sasaram district in Bihar, he did his BA by correspondence.
-The city-bred, it seems, is chasing the IIM and MNC dream and is painting itself out of the IAS picture.
 Though he lived one km from the district collectorate, he never got within conversing distance of a district collector, but like all bright students in Bihar, he was encouraged from childhood to join the IAS.
 He got in on his seventh attempt.

 "Bihar has not seen the winds of change that swept through the country from the ’90s, so we have an older mindset.
 For us power and prestige still means sarkari naukri, rather than the fat salaries of MNCs."